intel/confidential-cloud-native-primitives/service/eventlog-server/README.md

-# Service: CCNP Eventlog Service
+# Service: CCNP Eventlog Server

 To further verify the integrity and authenticity of the measurements in the confidential cloud native environment and its underlying platform, event logs are absolutely needed.
 By reviewing the event logs, user can identify any errors or issues that may be preventing the confidential environment from functioning correctly.